godotengine/godot-docs/about/faq.rst

 bugs and improving features related to the engine core--rather than spending a lot of time trying to get a small set of incremental features working across a large set of languages.

-Since Godot is an open-source project, it was imperative from the start to prioritize a more integrated and seamless experience over attracting additional users by supporting more familiar programming languages--especially when supporting those more familiar languages would result in a worse experience.
+Since Godot is an open source project, it was imperative from the start to prioritize a more integrated and seamless experience over attracting additional users by supporting more familiar programming languages--especially when supporting those more familiar languages would result in a worse experience.
 We understand if you would rather use